 We spend the night on the edge of Dingle town, which is an excellent place with lots of restaurants and lively pubs.

 DAY 7: Full day Dingle Peninsula

 Isolated from the rest of Ireland by the impressive landscape, the Dingle Peninsula will take you where the locals go.
 We will follow a coastal trail on windswept cliffs, perched above beautiful coastlines.
 After the Slea Head hike, we will make our way back around the peninsula to Dingle town, where you will be able to take part in a few optional activities such as sea kayaking, paddle boarding or horse riding.
 Overnight in Dingle.

 This morning we leave Dingle and travel in the direction of County Cork.
 Cork is a small city with a relaxed pace of life.
 You’ll have plenty of free time to wander the streets of Cork, with some fantastic sights and attractions to see and do.
 For example, the bustling and colourful English market, enjoy a great guided tour of the Franciscan Well Brewery, a half day trip to Blarney Castle & Stone or a visit to the ancient site of St Finbarr’s Cathedral.
 Overnight in Cork

 DAY 9: Cork to Kilkenny

-Arriving in the medieval city of Kilkenny, you will have plenty of free time to discover the city’s many attractions, such as the castle, the Canice cathedral, walk the medieval mile, take a guided tour of the Smithwicks brewery or just simply relax and enjoy the sights and sounds from a nearby coffee shop.
+In the evening you will have plenty of free time to discover the city’s many attractions, such as the castle, the Canice cathedral, take a guided tour of the Smithwicks brewery or just simply relax and enjoy the sights and sounds from a nearby coffee shop.
+Overnight in Kilkenny

 DAY 10: Kilkenny to Dublin